DalMLSociety/Supervised-Learning-Workshop/README.md

    - Create visualizations
    - Briefly summarize your findings

-4. Save your figures into the correct `content/figures/` subfolder **inside Colab**.

-   > ⚠️ Important: If your Colab session idles too long, it may restart. \
-   >  You will need to re-upload your dataset and re-run your notebook before saving figures again.

 The notebooks provide structure and guidance but leave the implementation up to you. \
 This is intentional - you'll learn more by working through the problems yourself.